High-Protein Chicken Rice Bowl: Easy 45g Protein Meal Prep Bowl

 - Add cabbage, zucchini, or green beans

-- Use a lighter sauce with less honey
+- Use a lighter sauce with 1 tbsp honey instead of 2 (saves 8g carbs per batch)

 - Serve over greens instead of rice

-Half rice and half cauliflower rice is often the best balance because it still feels like a rice bowl, but cuts down the carbs.
+Half rice and half cauliflower rice is often the best balance.
+It still feels like a rice bowl, but drops carbs by about 20g per serving.

 What to Serve With It